Shangyang (rainbird)

 The Shangyang (商羊), (or shang yang) in Chinese mythology was a rainbird (i.e. it could predict rain).
 It was one of several important mythical birds in this tradition.
 The Shangyang was particularly associated with the Lord of Rain, Yu Shi.
-Once the Shangyang was supposed to have visited the royal court at Qi, where it performed a dance upon its one leg, whereupon an embassy was sent inquire of the meaning of this event to Confucius in the neighboring state of Lu: the Shangyang was known to Confucius, who predicted imminent heavy rain and advised the digging of drainage and the raising of dikes.
-As a result of following the sage's advise, Qi was spared calamity due to the ensuing inundation, whereas the other states who did not heed the advice were heavily damaged.
-This legendary incident has been often used to illustrate the folly of those who refuse to heed the words of the wise.
+Once, the Shangyang was said to have visited the royal court of Qi, where it danced on one leg.
+After seeing this, a delegation was sent to Confucius in the neighboring state of Lu to ask about the meaning of the event.
+Confucius, who was familiar with the Shangyang, predicted heavy rain and advised the people to dig drainage channels and build dikes.
+By following the sage's advice, Qi avoided the disaster caused by a subsequent flood, while other states that ignored this advice were heavily damaged.
+This legendary incident has often been used to illustrate the foolishness of those who ignore wise advice.
 Mythographer Lihui Yang associates Yu Shi with the Bi Fang bird, instead.